 The DS18B20 temperature sensor has 3 wires.
 The black ground wire is connected to a ground on the ESP32.
 The red Vcc wire is connected to a 3.3 V pin.
 The yellow data wire is connected to GPIO5.
-A 10K ohm resistor is placed across the Vcc and data lines.
+I used 10K ohm pull-up resistor placed across the Vcc and data lines.
+However, the datasheet recommends a 4.7K ohm value which will probably be more reliable especially on longer wire runs.
+Here are guidelines for reliable long line 1-Wire networks.
 By the way you don’t have to use GPIO5 for the data.
 Any available input/output GPIO should work for the data line.

 Liquid level switches will be used to monitor the water level in the Vegepod reservoir.
 The switches are mechanical and don’t require power which is well suited for battery power.
 The magnetic switches are fired based on whether the float is up or down reflecting the water level.
 These food-safe polypropylene level sensors are preferable to soil moisture sensors because they are not susceptible to corrosion from wet soil that can leach unhealthy material into the soil.
 The 2 switches will be offset.
 This will allow for 3 level readings.
 If both switches are up then the reservoir is full.
 If the top is down and the bottom one is up then the reservoir is half full.
 If they are both down then the reservoir is empty.
 If the top one is up and the bottom one is down then something is broken and an error state exists.